 Health is always a top concern for parents, and this age is no different.
 Some common health questions parents of 23-month-olds have include:

 When feeding a 23-month-old, curb your expectations.
 They're not likely to eat nearly as much as older family members, and they might seem to love a food one day, then totally reject it the next.
 You might also notice that your 23-month-old baby only seems to want one food for a period of time.
 (Remember how we said toddlers this age love repetition?)
 This is also quite common, but it’s helpful to continue to offer a healthy variety of food to your tot anyway.

 How much should my 23-month-old eat?

-One- to 2-year-olds should be eating much like you do: Three meals per day, plus two snacks.
+One- to 2-year-olds should be eating much like you do: Three or four meals per day, plus two snacks.
 Offer them a variety of foods in all food groups—vegetables, fruits, grains, protein and dairy—daily.

 How much milk should a 23-month-old baby drink?

 One of the biggest 23-month-old milestones is moving away from drinking large amounts of milk.
 While milk is still important for calcium and vitamin D, too much can keep a 23-month-old baby from eating a nutritionally balanced diet.
 The focus should be more on healthy foods than milk, so limit milk to about 2 to 3 cups (or 16 to 24 oz.) per day.

 Continue to offer your child a variety of foods at each meal and snack.
 Most toddlers should eat about ¾ to 1 cup of fruits and veggies, 1.5 cups of grains and four tablespoons of protein per day.

 Looking for some tasty and nutritious meal inspiration?
 Check out these food ideas for a 23-month-old: